 Showcase your work in a portfolio

 Applying for a design job is the art of selling, only you're selling yourself.
 Your portfolio is the best way you can do that.
 I've been in many situations where a candidate's portfolio is what let them down – big time.
 Honestly, it's easy to stand out from the crowd in my experience.
 Here's how you can improve your chances.

 Attention to detail

 First of all, make sure you have great attention to detail.
 For example, spelling errors, squashed images, broken links – these are all red flags.
-If you can't sell yourself correctly, you probably will struggle to sell my product right?
+If you can't sell yourself correctly, you probably will struggle to sell your potential employer's product, right?

 Show a small selection of your best work

 If you have 10 portfolio pieces and 9 are good but one is terrible.
 Which one do you think I'm going to judge you by?
 Yep, it's the terrible one.
 Be selective and remove things that makes me only ask more questions than it answers.

 Real vs fictional work